Aboriginal and Torres Strait Islander Services

-Disconnected from family, culture, heritage and their land, Indigenous peoples who themselves have experienced the out-of-home care system now struggle to parent with limited understanding of who they are and where they come from, commonly with poor or absent parenting role-models.
-Family Inclusion in the Hunter is committed to working with Aboriginal and Torres Strait Islander parents and linking them in with services that can meet their needs.
+Disconnected from family, culture, heritage and their land, Aboriginal and Torres Strait Islander peoples, many who themselves experienced the out-of-home care system, now struggle to parent with limited understanding of who they are and where they come from, commonly with poor or absent parenting role-models.
+FISH is committed to working with Aboriginal and Torres Strait Islander parents, families an communities and linking them with services to meet their needs and rights.

-Services specialising in supporting Aboriginal and Torres Strait Islander families:
+Services specialising in supporting Aboriginal and Torres Strait Islander Families: